kschweiger/TDDIntroduction/markdown/advanced_topics.md

 ## monkeypatching

 If it not necessary to replace a whole object but only a single function/class/attribute, `monkeypatch` can be used.
-This does not give you any additioninal information like checking how many time the function was called.
+This does not give you any additional information like checking how many time the function was called.

 Examples for situation where monkeypatching is useful: